 The 4-VA mission is to promote inter-university collaborations that leverage the strengths of each partner university in order to accomplish more than any individual university could achieve alone.
 The legislation creating 4-VA explains that the collaborative was established “to utilize emerging technologies to promote collaboration and resource sharing to increase access, reduce time to graduation and reduce unit cost while maintaining and enhancing quality.”

-This grant program is intended to improve research competitiveness at Mason and within the Commonwealth.
-4-VA is interested in supporting:
+The Collaborative Research Grants (CRG) program is intended to improve research competitiveness at Mason and within the Commonwealth.

 - Collaboration with faculty from at least one of the other 4-VA partner schools

 - Engaging undergraduate and graduate student research, providing opportunities for real-world experience and growth

 - Dissemination of research findings to raise visibility of the project